Civil-Service-Human-Resources/identity-management/README.md

 Significant configuration properties are highlighted here.
 For the full configuration file see `src/main/resources/application.yml`

-- `oauth` connection settings for the identity-service used to validate bearer tokens
+- `oauth` connection settings for the identity-service used to create JWT auth tokens
 - `spring.datasource` connection settings for MySQL database
 - `invite` path and validity settings for the invite link to send to new users
 - `learnerRecord` connection settings for the learner-record service